Malta: Banking and finance

-The two largest commercial banks are Bank of Valletta and HSBC Bank Malta, both of which can trace their origins back to the 19th century.
-As of recently, digital banks such as Revolut have also increased in popularity.
+The two largest commercial banks are Bank of Valletta and HSBC Bank Malta.
+Digital banks such as Revolut have also increased in popularity.
 The Central Bank of Malta (Bank Ċentrali ta' Malta) has two key areas of responsibility: the formulation and implementation of monetary policy and the promotion of a sound and efficient financial system.
-It was established by the Central Bank of Malta Act on 17 April 1968.
 The Maltese government entered ERM II on 4 May 2005, and adopted the euro as the country's currency on 1 January 2008.

-FinanceMalta is the quasi-governmental organisation tasked with marketing and educating business leaders coming to Malta and runs seminars and events around the world highlighting the emerging strength of Malta as a jurisdiction for banking and finance and insurance.